Fear of Wasting Time? What's Actually Wasted

 "What if I build this SaaS product, and nobody wants it?"

 "What if I commit to this career path, and it's the wrong one?"
+(If this question is the specific one keeping you stuck, here is why nothing feels right.)

 The logic seems bulletproof.
 Time is your most non-renewable resource.
 Protecting it by avoiding a "wrong" start feels like the ultimate strategic move.